 The most important part of my candidacy was taking the time to learn more about the issues that matter to you.
 These items transcend all party lines, and are key for the wellness of our local residents, families, and businesses.
-Here are some of the focus issues that I will address during my campaign and my time in office.
+Here are some of the focus issues that I will address throughout my campaign and during my time in office.

 Restoring Transparency and Accountability

 Many candidates and people in office believe that once they become elected, they are entitled to impose their own viewpoints, opinions, and choices upon the constituents they govern.
 They put themselves above the people, and ignore their feedback on the issues that matter to their communities.
 As a result, many people, especially those in unincorporated communities governed directly under the county, have become alienated by their local leadership.
 That is not the way it is supposed to work.

 An elected official’s obligation is always to the people, to represent them and govern based upon what they want for their community, to ensure their rights are protected and voices heard.
 Through clear communication and transparency, I wish to ensure my constituency is always empowered with the information to guide me in making the best educated decisions for them, and that I and all those working alongside me would be accountable for these actions and choices.
 My ongoing advocacy efforts led to the restoration of the county’s Citizens Academy program, because you have a fundamental right to know and understand how your government works.
 I will make sure that every resident is represented and heard, from our largest cities to our smallest towns.

 Protecting the Rural Boundary